SMI/SmiServices/CONTRIBUTING.md

     This pushes the "new-feature" branch to the central repository.

-5. **Open Pull Request**: In your Git hosting service (e.g. GitHub/GitLab), open a pull request to merge the "new-feature" branch into the main "master" branch.
+5. **Open Pull Request**: In your Git hosting service (e.g. GitHub/GitLab), open a pull request to merge the "new-feature" branch into the main "main" branch.

 6. **Request Review**: Other team members will review the code and provide feedback.
 If any issues are found, you can fix them and push the updated changes to the branch.